RAHUL-22001882/OS-Linux-commands-Shell-script/README.md

 fi
-echo "Iteration number: $var1" done echo "The for loop is completed“
+echo "Iteration number: $var1" done echo "The for loop is completed"
 ```

 ## OUTPUT